python/cpython/Doc/c-api/intro.rst

    PyTuple_SetItem(t, 1, PyInt_FromLong(2L));
    PyTuple_SetItem(t, 2, PyString_FromString("three"));

-Here, :cfunc:`PyInt_FromLong` returns a new reference which is immediately stolen by :cfunc:`PyTuple_SetItem`.
-When you want to keep using an object although the reference to it will be stolen, use :cfunc:`Py_INCREF` to grab another reference before calling the reference-stealing function.
+Here, :c:func:`PyInt_FromLong` returns a new reference which is immediately stolen by :c:func:`PyTuple_SetItem`.
+When you want to keep using an object although the reference to it will be stolen, use :c:func:`Py_INCREF` to grab another reference before calling the reference-stealing function.

-Incidentally, :cfunc:`PyTuple_SetItem` is the *only* way to set tuple items;
+Incidentally, :c:func:`PyTuple_SetItem` is the *only* way to set tuple items;
-:cfunc:`PySequence_SetItem` and :cfunc:`PyObject_SetItem` refuse to do this since tuples are an immutable data type.
-You should only use :cfunc:`PyTuple_SetItem` for tuples that you are creating yourself.
+:c:func:`PySequence_SetItem` and :c:func:`PyObject_SetItem` refuse to do this since tuples are an immutable data type.
+You should only use :c:func:`PyTuple_SetItem` for tuples that you are creating yourself.

-Equivalent code for populating a list can be written using :cfunc:`PyList_New` and :cfunc:`PyList_SetItem`.
+Equivalent code for populating a list can be written using :c:func:`PyList_New` and :c:func:`PyList_SetItem`.

 However, in practice, you will rarely use these ways of creating and populating a tuple or list.
-There's a generic function, :cfunc:`Py_BuildValue`, that can create most common objects from C values, directed by a :dfn:`format string`.
+There's a generic function, :c:func:`Py_BuildValue`, that can create most common objects from C values, directed by a :dfn:`format string`.
 For example, the above two blocks of code could be replaced by the following (which also takes care of the error checking)::